 - Imagine you are told that you’ll meet the love of your life in three years’ time.
 Is there anything you’d do differently?

 - What part of yourself could you show a little more love?

 - Write down the best part about being you.

 For one and all

 - Write a letter to someone – a friend, family member, or anyone you have strong feelings for – and tell them how much you love them.
 Keep it safe, post it, or maybe even give them a call.

 - Think of three ways you could spread love to the people around you.
 Try and tick off at least one of them today.

 - Who was your first crush?
 What did those feelings teach you about yourself?

 - Pick an area of your life – career, home, friends, family, health, wellbeing – and write what you’re grateful for.
 Repeat for as many areas as you like.

-- Write a list of ways to show yourself love – like cooking your favourite meal, buying yourself flowers, watching your favourite film, running yourself a bath.
+- Write a list of ways to show yourself love – like cooking your favorite meal, buying yourself flowers, watching your favorite film, running yourself a bath.
 Can you do one when you finish journaling?

 - What’s something (that’s not a romantic relationship) that you dream of having?
 What’s something you could do today, this week or this year to start that journey?